amandavisconti/infinite-ulysses-dissertation/README.md

 * Custom child theme built off the Drupal Bootstrap theme framework (using [Kalatheme](https://www.drupal.org/project/kalatheme))
 * Drupal layout modules: [Panoply](https://www.drupal.org/project/panopoly), [Radix](https://www.drupal.org/project/radix), [Panels](https://www.drupal.org/project/panels)
-*[Flat UI kit](https://designmodo.github.io/Flat-UI/) by Designmodo *The background photograph (on pages except the book pages) was taken by me, courtesy of the Special Collections and University Archives at the University of Victoria Libraries.
-I've released it as CC0, so you can do whatever you'd like with it (but please download it, don't hotlink!).
+*[Flat UI kit](https://designmodo.github.io/Flat-UI/) by Designmodo
 * CC-BY vector graphics for the front page and annotation upvoting function:
   * [metal funnel by IconEden](http://www.veryicon.com/icons/system/fresh-addon/funnel.html)
   * [highlighter by PSDgraphics.com](http://www.freepik.com/free-psd/psd-yellow-highlighter-pen-icon_567694.htm)